Zinovy Gerdt: Early life and education

-Gerdt was born Zalman Afroimovich Khrapinovich on September 21, 1916 in the city of Sebezh in the Pskov Oblast.
-His father Afroim Yakovlevich Khrapinovich worked for some time in a fabrics shop as a clerk, and later as a salesman.
-Mother Rakhil Isaakovna was a housewife.
+Gerdt was born Zalman Afroimovich Khrapinovich on 21 September 1916 in the city of Sebezh in the Pskov Oblast.
+His father, Afroim Yakovlevich Khrapinovich, worked for some time in a fabrics shop as a clerk, and later as a salesman.
+His mother, Rakhil Isaakovna, was a housewife.

 His father died quite early, his mother stayed with four children: two boys and two girls, of which Zinovy was the youngest.

-In Sebezh he lived up to 11 years, studied at a Jewish school (cheder), knew Yiddish.
+In Sebezh he lived up to 11 years, studied at a Jewish school (cheder), and knew Yiddish.
 After finishing school, Zinovy moved to his elder brother who lived in Moscow.

 From a young age, Gerdt was fond of reading and writing poetry.

 At 15, Gerdt graduated from a vocational school affiliated with the Valerian Kuybyshev Electrical Plant.
 He started working for Metrostroy as a metalworker-electrician.
-As a hobby, he was an actor the factory's Workers' Youth Theatre, also known as TRAM.
+As a hobby, he was an actor at the factory's Workers' Youth Theatre, also known as TRAM.
 In 1937, he began acting at the Puppet Theatre of Moscow House of Pioneers.

 Subsequently, TRAM was transformed into the theatrical studio of Aleksei Arbuzov and Valentin Pluchek.

-Since 1937, Gerdt worked in the Puppet Theater at the Moscow House of Pioneers.
+From 1937, Gerdt worked in the Puppet Theater at the Moscow House of Pioneers.

-Gerdt volunteered to the front when World War II began.
+Gerdt volunteered to go to the front when World War II began.
 He was enlisted as a senior lieutenant of a field engineering division and suffered a serious leg wound near Belgorod in February 1943.